-Effort to let Maine tribes benefit from more federal laws falls short after veto
+Tribal sovereignty bill falters as Maine lawmakers fail to override governor’s veto

 In March, tribal leaders in Maine used their first address to the state Legislature in two decades to call for greater autonomy after a broader sovereignty proposal stalled last year under a veto threat.

-The broader sovereignty bill is being held over, meaning it’ll be dealt with by lawmakers next year.
+A bill to provide full sovereignty to the tribes this session is being held over, meaning it’ll be dealt with by lawmakers next year.

 Follow David Sharp on Twitter @David_Sharp_AP